-The purpose of this study is to examine the efficacy of augmenting CBT with Cognitive Bias Modification -- a new and promising means of reducing cognitive biases thought to underlie the development and maintenance of anxiety disorders — in the treatment of Panic Disorder.
-All participants will receive 7 sessions of CBT.
-During their CBT visits, half of the participants will receive Cognitive Bias Modification; the other half will complete a placebo task.
+The purpose of this study is to examine the efficacy of augmenting CBT with cognitive bias modification — a new and promising means of reducing cognitive biases thought to underlie the development and maintenance of anxiety disorders — in the treatment of panic disorder.
+All participants will receive seven sessions of CBT.
+During their CBT visits, half of the participants will receive cognitive bias modification; the other half will complete a placebo task.

-Men and women at least 18 years of age with a primary diagnosis of panic disorder, as evaluated by the SCID for DSM-IV criteria.
+Men and women at least 18 years old with a primary diagnosis of panic disorder, as evaluated by the SCID for DSM-IV criteria.

-Psychotropic medication is permitted if the participant has been on medication for at least 6 weeks, and has been on a stable dose of medication for at least 4 weeks.
+Psychotropic medication is permitted if the participant has been on medication for at least six weeks, and has been on a stable dose of medication for at least four weeks.

-Within the last 3 months, participants cannot have received psychotherapy directed at the treatment of panic disorder.
+Within the last three months, participants cannot have received psychotherapy directed at the treatment of panic disorder.

 Prior non-response to adequately delivered exposure therapy also disqualifies.